alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 **Give an estimate of the in-kind valu**e	333,000 **Contributions Made**	We have provided Fujitsu with a significant amount of researcher time.
 We have offered opportunities for development and upskilling for Fujitsu staff in open development, data management, GitHub, neurodiversity and participatory co-creation.
-We have also given Fujitsu an opportunity to help meet their own charity partnership objective, and supported them to deliver a publiic presentation about their work for Autistica's 2020 Autism Research Festival.
+We have also given Fujitsu an opportunity to help meet their own charity partnership objective, and supported them to deliver a public presentation about their work for Autistica's 2020 Autism Research Festival.
 **Partner Contributions**
 Fujitsu have provided a team of agile developers to work pro bono on the platform.
 They have supported autistic people by remunerating them to take part in discussion sessions and user testing, as **well** as hosting these sessions.